Real estate calculators and rental market data

 Grand Rapids, MI

-The Michigan city that's actually growing.
-While Detroit gets the headlines, Grand Rapids quietly built a diversified economy around healthcare, manufacturing, and a quality of life that keeps people around.
+The Michigan city that's growing.
+Detroit gets the headlines, but Grand Rapids quietly built a diversified economy around healthcare, manufacturing, and a quality of life that keeps people around.
 Entry points still make sense.

 13 zip codes